GRADUATION: Frequently Asked Questions - A Guide for Parents and Students

 Q. What are my responsibilities for meeting these requirements?

 Answer: First, do a thorough job with all your coursework.
 Second, pay attention to your teachers’ feedback about your strengths and areas needing improvement.
 Talk to them about how to get extra help if you need it.
 Third, don’t procrastinate.
 Coasting through ninth grade math, for example, might mean that you’ll need to take extra math later in order to learn the skills and content required for graduation.
 It’s better to do it now!
-Fourth, take advantage of the extra help opportunities (tutoring, summer school, etc.) as soon as you need it.
-Finally, be sure to take the assessments when they are offered, even if you are not sure you are ready to meet the standard.
-This will give you experience and give you and your teachers important feedback on what you need to work on for the next try.
+Fourth, take advantage of the extra help opportunities as soon as you need it.

 Q. What are my teachers’ responsibilities for meeting these requirements?